Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Linear free divisors

 It was shown by Sato and Kimura that reflection functors (or \textit{castling transformations} as they call them) give a one-to-one correspondence between relative invariants of representations.
-Moreover, if $D$ is a linear free divisor coming from a quiver representation $V$ then the discriminant $D^*$ of $V^*$ is also a linear free divisor (\cite[Proposition 2.10]{granger-mond-schulze}).
-Using this result and Theorem \ref{thm-buch-mond}, we will prove that if $Q$ is a rational triple quiver then its representation also yields a linear free divisor.
+Moreover, if $D$ is a linear free divisor coming from a quiver representation $V$ then the discriminant $D^*$ of $V^*$ is also a linear free divisor { (\cite[Theorem 3.26]{granger-mond-schulze}).} Using this result and Theorem \ref{thm-buch-mond}, we will prove that if $Q$ is a rational triple quiver { and ${\bf a}$ is a positive root in the corresponding triple root system $R(\Gamma)$, } then its representation { space $\textnormal{Rep}(Q ,{\bf a})$} also yields a linear free divisor.
 First we prove the following lemma to simplify our claims.